collective/ArchGenXML/src/archgenxml/tests/README.txt

-Directory with tests for ArchGenXML, started 2005-04-09.
+Directory with tests for archgenxml, started 2005-04-09.

-At the moment there's only one testfile, you can run it from ArchGenXML's main directory:
+At the moment there's only one testfile, you can run it from archgenxml's 'src/archgenxml' directory:

 'python tests/testPyParser.py'